CP1404/Practicals/prac_01/README.md

 Total price for 3 items is $124.92
 </pre>

 Create the file `shop_calculator.py` and write this program.

-Note: start with the main logic, then adjust your program to improve the formatting if you need to.
+> [!NOTE]
-Note that the example output above uses string formatting to set the currency to 2 decimal places.
+> Start with the main logic, then adjust your program to improve the formatting if you need to.

 ### + Error checking (input validation loop)